SUPERNOVA was designed for students who have recently finished high school and plan to apply to Higher Education in Portugal.

 The Program can be carried out in one of two periods of the year:

-The completion of the Pre-University Semester does not guarantee direct access to one of NOVA's Undergraduate Programs, and those interested must apply at the end of the Pre-University Semester to the School in which they intend to enter.
+The completion of SUPERNOVA might not garantee direct access to one of NOVA's Undergraduate Programs.
+Therefore, those interested must check the website of the desired college and look into the Degree's application procedures.

-However, some of the Schools guarantee special immediate admission conditions for Pre-University Semester (SPU) students.
-Specifically, for this purpose, students at the end of the SPU must fulfil the following 3 conditions:
+However, some of the Schools guarantee special immediate admission conditions for SUPERNOVA students.
+Specifically, for this purpose, students at the end of the SUPERNOVA must fulfill the following 3 conditions:

-At the end of the SPU, if the students do not meet any of the above requirements, they can always apply directly to a NOVA School like any other candidate under the International Student Special Regime.
-In this case, they will have to present the Faculty´s admission tests and start a new application process that does not guarantee immediate admission.
-However, at this stage, the frequency of the SPU will give a positive weight during the analysis of the application.
+At the end of SUPERNOVA, if the students do not meet any of the above requirements, they can always apply directly to a NOVA School like any other candidate under the International Student Special Regime.
+In this case, they will have to pass the school's specific admission tests and start a new application process that does not guarantee immediate admission.
+However, at this stage, the frequency of the SUPERNOVA will give a positive weight during the analysis of the application.

-These are the degrees available in all six NOVA Schools that you can apply for after the Pre-University Semester and the language in which it is taught.
+These are the degrees available in all six NOVA Schools that you can apply for after SUPERNOVA and the language in which it is taught.
 Please note that your application must be made according to the rules and the number of places defined by each School for International Students.
-During the application process for the Pre-University Semester, the candidate can be pre-accepted in a maximum of three degrees and choose one after the successful completion of the Program.
+During the application process for SUPERNOVA, the candidate can be pre-accepted in a maximum of three degrees and choose one after the successful completion of the Program.

 NOVA School of Science and Technology (NOVA FCT): (Lectured in English and Portuguese)

 NOVA Information Management School (NOVA IMS) - Data Science : (Lectured in English)

 NOVA School of Social Sciences and Humanities (NOVA FCSH): (Lectured in Portuguese)

 NOVA Medical School (NMS | FCM): (Lectured in Portuguese)